/skills/fuz-stack/references/wasm-patterns

 Build commands

-Why RUSTFLAGS: wasm-pack doesn't support --profile (conflicts with --release).
-RUSTFLAGS overrides at the compiler level.
+Why RUSTFLAGS: wasm-pack doesn't support --profile (conflicts with --release), so RUSTFLAGS overrides at the compiler level.
+The base [profile.release] keeps opt-level = "s" plus the canonical lto/codegen-units/panic/strip block.

-Build pipeline runs both packages in parallel; deno and web targets sequential within each (shared cargo intermediate artifacts).
+The build pipeline runs the two packages in parallel; deno and web targets run sequentially within each (shared cargo intermediate artifacts).

 Cross-References